OracularIS/mocaclient/docs/Legacy.md

   ![](./.attachments/mocajar6.png)

-- Click on the **Download and Use the moca.jar from this environment** button and the system will begin downloading the moca.pending_jar file .
+- Click on the **Download and Use the moca.jar from this environment** button and the system will begin downloading the moca.pending_jar file.

   ![](./.attachments/mocajar7.png)
   ![](./.attachments/mocajar8.png)